arjan/decorator/README.md

 ### Decorating all functions in a module

-A shortcut to decorate all functions in a module is to use the `@decorate_all` attribute:
+A shortcut to decorate all functions in a module is to use the `@decorate_all` attribute, as shown below.
+It is important to note that the `@decorate_all` attribute only affects the function clauses below its definition.

 ```elixir
 defmodule MyApp.APIController